Tiefflieger68/SBUS-Switch/README.md

 • 2 Ausgänge dimmbar (PWM 15Hz - 16kHz) Dimmfunktion wahlweise aktivierbar

+English:

-Languages: For now all documents are written in German.
+For now all documents are written in German.
 I will support English requests as well

+• Switch Module for RC Models with 8 switched outputs

+• optimized for OpenTX and EdgeTX Radios

+• connected by SBUS

+• All 8 outputs can be controlled by one single channel.
+Or

+• every output can be controlled by a seperate channel

+• different power drivers possible

+• easy hardware

+• unlimited stackable (limit is the max number of channels and mixers)

+• 2 outputs are dimmable (PWM 15Hz - 16kHz)